Newburgh–Beacon Ferry: Revival

-The boat
+The ferry achieved its maximum ridership in 2008, when 227 people rode the ferry on an average day, but ridership began to decline afterward.
+The ferry ceased operations from April 2020 through August 29, 2021 due to the COVID-19 reduction in MTA services.

+On May 10, 2024, the MTA announced that it would implement a pilot program on June 30, 2024, to lower the cost of the monthly UniTicket by 93 percent from $14.50 to $1.
+By January 2025 ridership was at 62 daily passengers.

+End of service

+Starting in January 2025, the ferry was replaced with bus service due to damage to the Beacon landing.
+In July 2025, the MTA discontinued the ferry permanently, saying the move would save $2.1 million annually.
+The bus service continued to operate, charging the same $1.75 fare as the ferry.
+In response, local residents and U.S. representative Pat Ryan asked the MTA to restore ferry service.

+Fleet

-MTA moved the West New York, a boat which had been used to evacuate Lower Manhattan after the September 11, 2001 attacks, to Newburgh Bay to inaugurate its new service.
-It carries 149 passengers.
+The MTA moved the West New York, a boat which had been used to evacuate Lower Manhattan after the September 11, 2001 attacks, to Newburgh Bay to inaugurate its new service.
+It carried 149 passengers.

-One major problem MTA and NY Waterway had to overcome in planning was the ice floes that can sometimes clog the shallows near the riverbanks, particularly on the Newburgh side, in cold weather.
+One major problem the MTA and NY Waterway had to overcome in planning was the ice floes that can sometimes clog the shallows near the riverbanks, particularly on the Newburgh side, in cold weather.
 This situation is not encountered by its ferries downriver as the salinity of the river below the Hudson Highlands is high enough to prevent ice from forming in all but the coldest temperatures.
 However, while Newburgh Bay is below the river's salt front, ice from the freshwater sections often accumulates in it.

 The West New York was ultimately fitted with a strengthened hull and a closed cooling system to protect it.
 The vessel was also repainted with the "FerryRailLink" logo.
 The winter following the ferry's reintroduction was rather mild and the first ice-free winter on the Hudson in a long time, as was the first half of the following winter.
 On February 6, 2007, however, a cold snap had left enough ice at each bank that the MTA decided to do as it had done with the downriver ferry the day before and suspend service until conditions improved, renting buses to take commuters across the bridge in the meantime.
 Service was finally restored at the end of the month when a warming trend melted enough ice.

-As of February 2023, the Captain Mark Summers has replaced the West New York on the route.
+As of February 2023, the Captain Mark Summers had replaced the West New York on the route.